selimanac/defold-daabbcc/README.md

 ## Examples

-Since I am a lazy developer, you can find my terrible examples in the source.
-I believe they can be more optimised.
+Since I am a lazy developer, you can find my terrible tests in the source.

 ## Building [AABB.cc](https://github.com/lohedges/aabbcc) lib